 A scrum process includes

-- User stories: They are short explanation of functionalities of the system under test.
-Example for Insurance Provider is – "Premium can be paid using the online system."
+- User stories: They are a short explanation of functionalities of the system under test.
+Example for Insurance Provider is – “Premium can be paid using the online system.”

 - Product Backlog: It is a collection of user stories captured for a scrum product.
 The product owner prepares and maintains the product backlog.
-It is prioritized by product owner, and anyone can add to it with approval from the product owner.
+It is prioritized by the product owner, and anyone can add to it with approval from the product owner.

 - Release Backlog: A release is a time frame in which the number of iterations is completed.
 The product owner co-ordinates with the scrum master to decide which stories should be targeted for a release.
 Stories in the release backlog are targeted to be completed in a release.

-- Sprints: It is a set period of time to complete the user stories, decided by product owner and developer team, usually 2-4 weeks of time.
+- Sprints: It is a set period of time to complete the user stories, decided by the product owner and developer team, usually 2-4 weeks of time.

 - Sprint Backlog: It’s a set of user stories to be completed in a sprint.
 During sprint backlog, work is never assigned, and the team signs up for work on their own.
 It is owned and managed by the team while the estimated work remaining is updated daily.
 It is the list of task that has to be performed in Sprint

 - Block List: It is a list of blocks and unmade decisions owned by scrum master and updated daily